RUSHIMONARIGELA/portfolio/README.md

 # portfolio
-This is a portfolio project
+This is a portfolio project developed